Current Policies & Advisories in Waltham

 As of now, everyone age 6 months and older who lives, works, or studies in MA is now eligible for the COVID-19 vaccine!
 The COVID-19 Vaccine is free and one of the best ways to protect yourself and those around you from getting sick from COVID-19.

-- Learn more about the vaccine
+- Search for vaccination locations / Learn more about the vaccine

 Testing is available to all MA residents - Testing is not restricted to residents of the cities where sites are located.